rafed/rafed.github.io/content/authors/admin/_index.md

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

-Rafed is a fresh graduate from the Institute of Information Technology (IIT), University of Dhaka.
+Rafed is a software engineer at Brainstation-23.
 His interests include software engineering, cybersecurity, and machine learning.
 He is currently bored so hire him for software development or research work.
 If you are bored, then consider reading his [tech blog](https://rafed.github.io/devra/) where he notes down his learned lessons on various technologies.